 If you suffered from a workplace accident whilst working for any of the aforementioned employers, you would need to speak to one of our experts to determine the best course of action to receive compensation for your claim.

 When you’ve suffered a work-related injury, the last thing that you need to worry about is coming up with the funds to start the claim process.
 This is why we offer our clients no win no fee accident at work claim guarantee, to make the claims process as stress-free as possible.
 We only get paid if you get paid!

 Have you suffered from an injury in the workplace as a result of employer negligence?
 Our team of knowledgeable experts can counsel you on how to get the best possible compensation for your claim and refer you to a variety of experienced workplace injury law solicitors.
 Call us today 0800 073 8801 for your free consultation.

-Our team of experts are made up of highly experienced and dedicated individuals who are passionate about helping our clients to receive the compensation that they deserve for their injury claim.
+Our team of experts comprises highly experienced and dedicated individuals who are passionate about helping our clients receive the compensation they deserve for their injury claim.
 From the second you connect with one of our experts, you will feel confident that your claim is being handled by the best team possible.
 Our only goal is ensuring that your claim ends in the maximum compensation allowed for your injury.

 Our dedicated team of experts are ready and able to help you get started on your workplace accident claim.
 Call us today at 0800 073 8801 for a free no-obligation consultation.

-In most workplace accident claims, it is in the employer’s best interest to settle with the employee who suffered the injury.
-This link provides information on employer tax reporting and other legal obligations surrounding workplace accident claims.
+In most work accident claims, it is in the employer’s best interest to settle with the employee who suffered the injury.
+This link provides information on employer tax reporting and other legal obligations surrounding accident at work compensation claims.

 Do you have additional questions regarding SSP (Statutory Sick Pay), or what steps should be taken after the occurrence of a workplace accident?
 Click the link above for some helpful insight.